JonathanGitHub/androidmoviedb/README.md

 Post MVP:
 * Use Fragment to replace activities
+* Use ViewPager/Fragment so that users can swipe MovieDetails Page
 * Use Retrofit, replace Ion
 * Use MVP to replace MVC
+* Use customized views instead of plain xml(boiler plate)
 * Use RxJava
 * Offline support using Realm library